nindwen/config/README.md

 My configs
 ----------

+NOTE: These are mostly outdated as I have started using private repo, but I'll keep this public for future interest.

 #### Overview
 Most configs reside in ~/etc (this repository) and are symlinked to their expected locations from there.